celianvdb/TheCrew-Exchange/README.md

 # TheCrewExchange
+# WIP - NOT USABLE ATM

-Here is the source code of https://thecrewexchange.com/ and its bot.
+Here is the source code of https://thecrewexchange.com/ API and its bot.

-Instructions to deploy dev version are coming soon ...
+# Setup

+The setup is extremely easy and is same using Windows/Linux.

+## Requirements

+ - NodeJs/NPM
+ - MongoDB

+## Config

+Everything is in the config.json

+## Install dependency

+    npm install

+## Start node

+Probably the hardest command !!!

+    node .